The text is "Calculus and its Applications," thirteenth edition, by Goldstein, Lay, Schneider, and Asmar.

 Two types of problems are assigned.
 The "Suggested problems" are not to be handed in.
 You can find the answers to them in the back of the book to check your work.
 You are strongly encouraged to work these problems.
 Many exam and quiz problems will be almost identical to some of the suggested problems.

 The "Hand-in problems" are to be handed in on the indicated date.
 They will be graded on a 20-point basis.
-Depending on the length of the assignment, it is possible that some of the problems might not be graded.
-The solutions to the Hand-in Problems will be posted on Course Site at 3 PM the day they are due.
+The solutions to the Hand-in Problems will be posted on Course Site at 4 PM the day they are due.
 Late homework will not be accepted.
 If you must miss class on the day HW is due, have someone else hand it in for you.

 You may work together as much as you wish on the Suggested Problems.
 However, on the Hand-in Problems, you may not collaborate, except for preliminary discussion.
 Students found to be copying on hand-in homework may be taken before the Disciplinary Committee.